 - Remove the plastic liner (weather seal) from the door frame.
 Be careful not to damage it, as you will need to reuse it.

 - Have a helper keep the window glass up as you remove the regulator.

 - Loosen two bolts that secure the glass to the window regulator.
 If your window is up, you should see these two bolts through the access holes.
 If not, lower the window carefully until you see the two bolts.
 Reconnect the battery for a few minutes to complete this step and disconnect it again.
 You will see the glass secured to the window regulator with two brackets.

 - Next, remove all 10mm bolts that secure the Honda window regulator and motor to the door.

 - Unplug the electrical connector from the window motor first by pressing on the connector tab then pulling it.

 - Replace the window motor.
-There are three Torx screws that secure the motor to the regulator.
+Three Torx screws secure the motor to the regulator.
 If your Honda window regulator comes with a new motor, skip this step.

 - Reinstall in reverse order.
 Use a torque wrench to torque bolts secure the glass to the regulator at 8 Nm.

 - Operate the window several times before you close the door.
 Make sure it operates smoothly and that the auto-up and auto-down functions work.
 Make sure to connect the airbag wires.
 Reconnect the battery and check the window operation.

 The documentation on this page will help you change the window regulator motor on Honda vehicles.
 If your Honda driver or passenger window no longer moves up and down, there is a good chance that the window regulator or motor is defective.
 These parts can be purchased online (they usually come as one) and replaced with only a few basic tools.

 Some common problems indicate that you may need to replace your Honda window regulator, motor, or both.

 - The Honda window won’t go up or down.